 Aeronet Charters Critical Generators to Hawaii for FEMA

 In July 2020, Aeronet San Diego chartered a Boeing 747 for FEMA (the Federal Emergency Management Agency) to transport five generators needing to be staged at Hilo International Airport in preparation for the aftermath of Hurricane Douglas.
-These generators would be used for anticipated backup power due to destruction from the hurricane.
+These generators would be used for anticipated backup power, resulting from the hurricane’s destruction.

 The five generators weighed a total of 77,585 lbs. – the largest being 227” x 68” x 112” (24,550 lbs.), and the smallest being 159” x 57” x 88” (12,505 lbs.).
 All five were picked up from Hickam Air Force Base on a Friday afternoon, then handed off to the ground crew to load onto a flight on Saturday morning.
 The flight was originally scheduled to depart at 10:00 AM, but an earlier departure was granted, due to the urgent nature of the freight.

 The flight took about 50 minutes from airport-to-airport.
 In order to land an aircraft the size of this 747, the flight had to land at Kona International Airport, where there were three flatbed/lowboy trailers awaiting pickup.
 The generators were off-loaded onto these trailers, then transported to Hilo.
 Due to the high winds on the “Big Island,” that journey took two and a half hours to complete.